 For a myriad of reasons, I never imagined, that all these years later, I'd be the one making this turnip casserole.
 But time is a wizard.

 Secondly, growing up, I hated turnips.
-I had a gag hate, then spit into a napkin kind of revulsion for turnips.
-My Mom cooked the crap out of them then smashed them into oblivion and it was not pretty, nor was it appetizing.
+I had a gag hate, then spit-into-a-napkin kind of revulsion for turnips.
+My Mom cooked the crap out of them and then smashed them into oblivion and it was not pretty, nor was it appetizing.
 They had this raunchy aftertaste that no vegetable deserves to possess and I wanted nothing to do with them.
-That is, until I tried this old-fashioned turnip casserole!
+That is until I tried this old-fashioned turnip casserole!
 Then every nasty feeling I ever had for turnips dissipated.

 🍲Weight Watchers Casseroles

-Aunt Joan adored The Best of Bridge cookbooks and that's where this turnip bake recipe originally came from.
-They are excellent recipes, but are definitely not known for being light or Weight Watchers friendly.
-Fortunately, I didn't want to live without this family tradition and I was able to bring this turnip side dish down to 3 WW points.
+This turnip bake recipe originally came from The Best of Bridge cookbook, which Aunt Joan adored.
+Although they are excellent recipes, they are definitely not known for being light or Weight Watchers friendly.
+Fortunately, I didn't want to live without this family tradition and I was able to bring down the WW points in this turnip side dish and make it healthier.

 🥘 Ingredients